 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
-The pharmacy team were finalising the process of moving premises and putting medicines on the dispensary shelves and had been doing so for around eight weeks.
-Boxes of stock were stored on the floor in the dispensary which may increase the risk of trip hazards to staff.
-The inspector proffered advice about this.

 There were sinks available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were stored on the shelves in a generic and alphabetical manner.

-P medicines were stored close to the retail area of the pharmacy and the inspector proffered advice about this.
-Staff reported that they were on hand to intervene if people were trying to self-select P medicines.
+There was patient confidential information that had been left out in the consultation room but this was removed during the inspection.
 The consultation room was well soundproofed and was routinely kept locked when not in use.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.